-Polk Bros Fountain and Plaza at the entry point of the Pier will feature a dramatic, 12,500-square-foot signature fountain in warm weather with more than 250 programmable jets will mimic the natural movements of waves, schools of fish or flocks of birds.
-In the winter months, the fountain will convert to an ice rink, encouraging year-round activity in the large outdoor space.
+Polk Bros Fountain and Plaza at the entry point of the Pier features a dramatic, 12,500-square-foot signature fountain in warm weather with more than 150 programmable jets that mimic the natural movements of waves, schools of fish or flocks of birds.
+In the coming winters, the fountain will convert to an ice rink, encouraging year-round activity in the large outdoor space.

-Polk Bros Performance Lawns will include two magnificent new performance spaces to host live arts and culture events against the backdrops of the lake and spectacular Chicago skyline.
-Through a new and comprehensive arts and culture plan, Navy Pier continues to engage with various Chicago’s arts organizations in creating programming designed to appeal to the city’s economically, racially and culturally diverse residents, including Chicago public school students and their families, making it a highly sought-after destination for enjoying arts and culture in the city.
+Polk Bros Performance Lawns – opening summer of 2017 – will include two magnificent new performance spaces to host live arts and culture events against the backdrops of the lake and spectacular Chicago skyline.
+Through a new and comprehensive arts and culture plan, Navy Pier will engage Chicago’s arts organizations in creating programming designed to appeal to the city’s economically, racially and culturally diverse residents, including Chicago public school students and their families, making it a highly sought-after destination for enjoying arts and culture in the city.

 The Polk family transformed Chicago when they blazed an innovative and enduring path in American retail selling furniture and large home appliances at affordable prices.